Magnet Fishing For Beginners

 There are no laws against magnet fishing at the time of writing this guide.

-Recently magnet fishing, especially magnet fishing in the UK has been tarnished by the press and many believe that before long there is a possibility that in certain countries and cities it could become illegal.
+Recently, especially magnet fishing in the UK has been tarnished by the bad press and many believe that before long there is a possibility that in certain countries and cities it could become illegal.
 I personally don’t believe this.

 I am unsure of other countries, this is something you would need to investigate further depending on where you reside.